FogNetwork/Tsunami/README.md

 <h3>An official Fog Network proxy site, made to access the blocked web</h3>

 <p>Surf without web filters or restrictions.
-Made with style, Tsunami is dedicated to protecting your freedom from censorship.
+Made with style, Tsunami is a rather fancy service dedicated to protecting your freedom from censorship.
 Read the documentation below to find out more</p>

 <p>Want to improve Tsunami? <a href="https://github.com/FogNetwork/Tsunami/compare">Create a pull request</a></p>